enlsg/enlsg.github.io/_posts/2019-02-13-unique-hack-challenge.md

 The Shapers might step in if the POCs can’t come to a consensus.

 This section will be updated once Niantic posts new scores.<br/>
-Current Standing is as follows:
+Current Standings are as follows:

 <div class="row justify-content-center mb-3">
 <div class="col-8 col-sm-6 col-md-4">